 The rest of the drive to Kearny passed in silence.
-Because what the hell was I going to say knowing that Liam Larson might overhear every word?
-Also, why might Liam Larson overhear every word?
+Because what the hell was I going to say, knowing that Liam might overhear every word?
+On that note, why might Liam overhear every word?
 Was he just paranoid by nature?
 Was that where Jakob got it from?
 Admittedly, I’d just met Liam.
-I knew nothing about him aside from what Jakob had told me and what I’d seen with my own eyes.
-Liam seemed stable enough, but for all I knew, he was secretly a control freak who bugged all his vehicles because he wanted to hear every word that was spoken outside of his hearing.
+I knew nothing about him besides what Jakob told me and what I’d seen with my own eyes.
+Liam seemed stable enough, but for all I knew, he was secretly a control freak who bugged all his vehicles because he wanted to hear every word spoken outside of his hearing.

 Oh, Sweet Christ on a Couch.
 Jakob got me off in the mustang yesterday.